Fierioziy/ParticleNativeAPI/README.md

 ### Particles lists and PlayerConnection
 Get desired particles list from `ParticleNativeAPI` you would like to use and cache it somewhere.

-They are used to create and send particle packets to players.
+It is used to create and send particle packets to players.

 You can also obtain `PlayerConnection` wrapper from any particles list to cache an individual player's NMS `PlayerConnection`.